Whoeza/whoeza/README.md

 **I started learning Python to learn Data Science**

-**I re-focused multiple times on different ideas and projects, until I decided:**
+**I re-focused multiple times on various ideas and projects, until I decided:**

 ### Let's finish *one* project, before moving onto the next one
 **Which brought me to my first and latest project, *Web\* Development*.**